-Colombia shall provide the Agency with access to locations specified by the Agency to carry out wide-area environmental sampling, provided that if Colombia is unable to provide such access it shall make every reasonable effort to satisfy Agency requirements at alternative locations.
-The Agency shall not seek such access until the use of wide-area environmental sampling and the procedural arrangements therefor have been approved by the Board and following consultations between the Agency and Colombia.
+Saint Vincent and the Grenadines shall provide the Agency with access to locations specified by the Agency to carry out wide-area environmental sampling, provided that if Saint Vincent and the Grenadines is unable to provide such access it shall make every reasonable effort to satisfy Agency requirements at alternative locations.
+The Agency shall not seek such access until the use of wide-area environmental sampling and the procedural arrangements therefor have been approved by the Board and following consultations between the Agency and Saint Vincent and the Grenadines.

-The Agency shall inform Colombia of:
+The Agency shall inform Saint Vincent and the Grenadines of:

 - a.
-The activities carried out under this Protocol, including those in respect of any questions or inconsistencies the Agency had brought to the attention of Colombia, within sixty days of the activities being carried out by the Agency. - b.
-The results of activities in respect of any questions or inconsistencies the Agency had brought to the attention of Colombia, as soon as possible but in any case within thirty days of the results being established by the Agency. - c.
+The activities carried out under this Protocol, including those in respect of any questions or inconsistencies the Agency had brought to the attention of Saint Vincent and the Grenadines, within sixty days of the activities being carried out by the Agency. - b.
+The results of activities in respect of any questions or inconsistencies the Agency had brought to the attention of Saint Vincent and the Grenadines, as soon as possible but in any case within thirty days of the results being established by the Agency. - c.
 The conclusions it has drawn from its activities under this Protocol.
 The conclusions shall be provided annually.